fan2/mkdocs/docs/blog/posts/toolchain/radare2-expr.md

 [0x000000000000]> !echo $R2_BITS # %~R2_BITS
 ```

-Define a temporary environment variable at session level.
+Define temporary environment variables at session level for later computation.

 > To avoid overwriting, run `%~ENVVAR` to see if it's already there.